-Patients & Methods: A population of 100 students were considered for the study.
+Patients & Methods: A population of 100 students respondents were considered for the study.
 Data was collected using a self-administered pre - tested questionnaire.
-The questionnaire included personalized questions analysing the violent experiences faced by them, the reasons behind patient's violent behaviour and the consequences on doctors' state of mind in the working environment.
+The questionnaire included personalized questions, analysing the violent experiences faced by them, the reasons behind patient's violent behaviour, and the consequences on doctors' state of mind in the working environment.
 The collected data was studied and analysed.

-Results: Out of 100 students included in the study, 64.3% were males, 35.7% were females.
-Maximum participants were from the age group of 25-40 years (45.6%).
+Results: Out oOf 100 students respondents included in the study, 64.3% were males, 35.7% were females.
+Most of the respondents Maximum participants were from the age group of 25-40 years (45.6%).
 74% of all assaults took place in the Emergency Room, 15% in the Intensive Care Units, 6% in the Outpatient Department and none in the Operation Theatre Complex, probably due to security and strict compliance to bystanders entry prohibition.